liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 You can also create the cloud SSA as follows:

-- You can download the **CreateCloudSSA.ps1** Powershell script from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717902) and run it.
+- You can download the **CreateCloudSSA.ps1** PowerShell script from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717902) and run it.
 The script lets you choose between a cloud SSA with the default search architecture on the application server that hosts the SharePoint Server Central Administration website, or a cloud SSA with a search architecture on two application servers (supports [high availability](../search/plan-enterprise-search-architecture.md#BKMK_HiAvail)).

 - You can [use the SharePoint Central Administration website](../search/create-and-configure-a-search-service-application.md), just like you would for an SSA.
 With this method you get a cloud SSA and the default search architecture installed on the application server that hosts the SharePoint Server Central Administration website.